influxdata/docs-v2/content/influxdb/clustered/query-data/sql/aggregate-select.md

   ```
 ---

-An SQL query that aggregates data includes the following clauses:
+An InfluxQL query that aggregates data includes the following clauses:

 {{< req type="key" >}}